top of page

 • What does bronze represent to God?
 Read Isaiah 48: 1-4

-• Everyone's life has a purpose.
+• Do you believe that everyone's life has a purpose.
 What do you think your purpose in life is?

 Closing